mrfearless/creating-controls-in-assembler/using-our-control.md

 # Using Our Control

-The end-user will make use of our control **SimpleButton**, using the functions, custom messages, and constants \(properties\) that we define and are available for use in our SimpleButton.inc file.
+The end-user will make use of our control **SimpleButton**, using the functions, custom messages, and constants \(properties\) that we define and are available for use in our `SimpleButton.inc file`.

 Just to remind ourselves, these are the **external** functions available to the end-user: